lambdamore/lambdamore.github.io/posts/butterflyhawkmoth.md

 			MaxSteps -> \[Infinity]];
 		Table[{xs[t], ys[t], zs[t]}, {t, 0, tend}]]

 I set the default parameters to a=3, b=26.5, c=1.
-There is rich literature considering the parameter settings and properties of the system.
-For those who are interested, please refer to Hirsch, Smale & Devaney, 2003.
+There is many previous works considering the parameter settings and properties of the system.
+For those who are interested, Hirsch, Smale & Devaney, 2003 gives good supplements.

 Given the initial condition, I can draw the trajectory of the dynamical system.
 For instance:

 ![lorenzsimulation.jpg](https://raw.githubusercontent.com/lambdamore/lambdamore.github.io/master/figures/lorenz/lorenzsimulation.jpg)

-The initial *y* differs slightly by 0.000001.
-It seems that the trajectories are generally indistinguishable.
-But, if I compare the Euclidean Distance between the trajectories, the result is a little bit surprising:
+The initial *x* and *z* are identical for the two realizations, *y* differs slightly by 0.000001.
+It seems that the two trajectories are generally indistinguishable.
+But, if I compare the Euclidean Distance between the trajectories, for different magnitude of pertubations, the result is a little bit surprising:

 ![lorenzdistance.jpg](https://raw.githubusercontent.com/lambdamore/lambdamore.github.io/master/figures/lorenz/lorenzdistance.jpg)